wmde/Number/README.md

 * Localizer interface renamed to NumberLocalizer
 * BasicUnlocalizer interface renamed to BasicNumberUnlocalizer
 * BasicLocalizer interface renamed to BasicNumberLocalizer
+* Introduced FORMAT_NAME class constants on ValueParsers in order to use them as expectedFormat
+* Changed ValueParsers to pass rawValue and expectedFormat when constructing a ParseException

 ### 0.3 (2014-03-12)